Convex-Dev/design/papers/open-economy.md

 	- Monopolies are theft (structurally extracting value from consumers via high prices, and suppliers with lower prices)
 	- Land ownership is (potentially) theft (Georgist view) - restricting others from the use of common land
 3. Theft might be justified in many cases
-	- e.g. some amount of pollution might be optimal if benefits are high
+	- Example: some amount of pollution might be optimal if benefits are high
 	- However: compensatory value must be paid (e.g. Pigouvian tax)

 ## Transaction Costs